bpucker/FlavonoidFriday/README.md

 ### (55) Connecting core and specialized metabolism ###

-> **_<a href="https://twitter.com/boas_pucker/status/1504721767599857686">TWEET</a>:_** The activation of the flavonoid biosynthesis (especially anthocyanin biosynthesis) in response to high light is regulated by triosephosphate export from the chloroplasts #FlavonoidFriday
+> **Post:** The activation of the flavonoid biosynthesis (especially anthocyanin biosynthesis) in response to high light is regulated by triosephosphate export from the chloroplasts #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1504721767599857686">
 <img alt="Connecting core and specialized metabolism (Tweet #55)" src="https://pbs.twimg.com/media/FOC3yCEWQAcmv9b?format=jpg&name=4096x4096" width="50%" height="50%">